 - 1. Each residential parking stall, including accessible parking stalls. - 2.
-Each assigned parking stall for car share, as required by car share provider. - 3.
+Each assigned parking stall for car share. - 3.
 10% of commercial parking stalls. - 4.
 50% of commercial accessible parking stalls, at a minimum of one stall per parking area.

 All Level 2 charging must provide a minimum of 40A service and a minimum performance level of 12 kWh per stall, over eight (8) hours.
 Load sharing (up to four-way) and load management systems may be utilized except for short term commercial stalls that require a minimum performance of 48 kWh per stall.
 Exceptions may be granted in cases where utility mandated transformer upgrades are required.